Mountain Pose

 Tadasana

 Mountain Pose is the foundation for every other standing pose in yoga.
-Mastering this pose teaches you how to stand properly in everyday life and helps improve every other posture that you do.
+Mastering this pose teaches you how to stand properly in everyday life and strengthens every other posture you practice.

 (Pronounced as "TAH-DAHS-anna")